123mpozzi/skin-statistical/README.md

-# Skin-detection
+# Skin Statistical
-A skin detection program that detects human skin using **Naive Bayes** algorithm
+A skin detection method that detects human skin using probability.

 # Outcomes
 Input         							|  Output